 The Forum Romanum, known in ancient Rome as Forum Magnum, was the meeting place of the citizens and the center of the entire Roman civilization.
 The inhabitants went there to participate in administrative, political, economic, and religious matters that concerned the community.

-The history of the Roman Forum
+History of the Roman Forum

-Unfortunately, little remains of what was once the center of Roman civilization (until this role was taken over by the Imperial Forums).
+Unfortunately, little remains of what was once the center of Roman civilization (until this role was taken over by the Imperial Fora).
 Like the Colosseum, the Roman Forum was later used as a source of building materials and until the 19th century, the land was even used for grazing cows.

 Monarchical period (753 - 509 BC)